-After an operation for femoral endarterectomy is it common for the knee, calf and ankle to remain swollen and slightly inflamed 9 months later. the previous pain in the calf muscle when walking has gone so the operation appeared to have been successful.
+I had a femoral endarterectomy.
+Is it common for the knee, calf and ankle to remain swollen and slightly inflamed 9 months later?
+The pain I had in the calf muscle when walking has gone, so the operation appears to have been successful.

 An endarterectomy is performed to unblock arteries which have become narrowed or blocked over time by arteriosclerosis (a build-up of fatty substances).
 When this is performed in your leg it is called a femoral endarterectomy.

 During the operation, the femoral artery is exposed and then opened to remove the blockage.
 If there are any other narrowings or blockages, a small balloon can be inflated in other parts of the artery to increase its diameter.